Enhancing Lexicon-Based Text Embeddings with Large Language Models: Analysis

 \subsection{Influence of the Number of Clusters}

-We investigate how the number of clusters $k$ affects the performance, as shown in Figure~\ref{fig:number_of_clusters}.
-The configuration with 32,000 clusters retains the original token embeddings without applying clustering.
-Our analysis reveals that decreasing the number of output entries from 32,000 tokens consistently improves performance, even when the number of clusters is reduced to as low as 2,000.
-However, it is crucial to maintain an adequate number of clusters to prevent information loss that can arise from overgeneralization.
+We investigate how the number of clusters $k$ affects performance, as shown in Figure~\ref{fig:number_of_clusters}.
+The configuration with 32,000 clusters corresponds to retaining the original token embeddings without applying clustering.
+Reducing the number of clusters generally improves performance, with notable gains observed at 8,000 and 16,000 clusters.
+We also show the performance of models trained without the distillation loss, using only contrastive learning.
+Across all values of $k$ except 32,000, distillation provides a consistent benefit.
 A configuration of 8,000 clusters strikes a good balance between effectiveness and efficiency (dimensionality).
 Consequently, we employ $k=8,000$ in the subsequent experiments.